PEXANE2/azure-docs.tr-tr/articles/azure-sql/managed-instance/failover-group-add-instance-tutorial.md

    $vCores = 8
    $maxStorage = 256
    $computeGeneration = "Gen5"
-   $license = "LicenseIncluded" #"BasePrice" or LicenseIncluded if you have don't have SQL Server licence that can be used for AHB discount
+   $license = "LicenseIncluded" #"BasePrice" or LicenseIncluded if you have don't have SQL Server license that can be used for AHB discount

    # Set failover group details
    $vpnSharedKey = "mi1mi2psk"